dana-i2cat/semnaas/README.md

 THIS PROGRAM IS DISTRIBUTED IN THE HOPE THAT IT WILL BE USEFUL, BUT WITHOUT ANY WARRANTY.
 IT IS PROVIDED "AS IS" WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESSED OR IMPLIED.

-#### Enhancing the library

- 1. Checkout the code
- 2. Run "mvn clean compile" to auto generate binding files
- 3. Open with IDE (e.g. Eclipse or IntelliJ)